Threetwosevensixseven/ayfxedit-improved/README.md

 The editor window can be resized vertically with one frame step, but can not be resized horizontally.

-<a name="Piano"></a>There is a special window to simplify creation of sound effects based on musical notes.
+<a name="piano"></a>There is a special window to simplify creation of sound effects based on musical notes.
 It can be brought with the button with piano keys or through View->Piano Input item of the main menu.
 At the left part of the window there is a hint which keyboard buttons correspond to notes.
 At the right there are controls that affect to the input.
 The Octave field sets up the current octave (1...8).
 The Step field sets up the number of frames that the cursor will advance after entering a note.
 The Fill field sets up how many subsequent frames will be set to the same value with a single note input.
 The Link button links Step and Fill fields, matching up the fill value to the step.
 When the Set T button is down, T flag is set for frame at note input, when it is up, existing T value of a frame won't be changed.
 Set Volume does the same for volume column, entering value that can be changed at the right of the button.

-## Hotkeys<a name="Hotkeys"></a>
+## Hotkeys

 ### Main window
 Key | Action